amplitude/Amplitude-Android/README.md

 A user's data will be merged on the backend so that any events up to that point on the same device will be tracked under the same user.

-You can also add the user ID as an argument to the initialize() call:
+You can also add a user ID as an argument to the initialize() call:

     Amplitude.initialize(this, "YOUR_API_KEY_HERE", "USER_ID_HERE");